Government’s sudden move on demonetisation to boldly counter the black money and terrorism is likely to have a significant impact on the economy.

 The automobile sector has witnessed a negative impact and most firms are expecting fall in volume sales in the coming months especially in the two-wheeler segment where payments are mostly done through cash.

 It will take some time for the demand to improve but it is expected to improve in a matter of 3-6 months once the industry gets back on track.

-2. Jewellery sector
+2. Jewelry sector

 However, the overall industry welcomed this as a positive effect in the long term since people will have more faith in the precious metal than the currency notes.

 3. Real Estate

-The performance of the real estate sector has been poor in the last few years with inventories pilling up and now demonetisation into play will even worsen the situation.
+The performance of the real estate sector has been poor in the last few years with inventories piling up and now demonetisation into play will even worsen the situation.

 But another angle could be that with real estate price becoming so affordable that in a medium term, growth is expected to pick up when money starts flowing in the economy.

-4. Non banking finance companies
+4. Non-banking finance companies